The History & Background of L-Isoleucine

 L-isoleucine is one of the essential amino acids that the body cannot produce and must be acquired thru diets.
 It is famous for its ability to increase endurance and repairs and rebuilds muscle cells.
 This is helpful to bodybuilders for it helps regain and give energy as well as help the body to recover faster after intense training.

 It also supports repair muscle tissue through blood clotting and improves your stamina.
 L-isoleucine is widely used by bodybuilders and athletes.
 Meat, fish, eggs, nuts, seeds, and pulses are some of the few high protein foods that are a source of isoleucine.

 Use in Supplements

 People who exercise a lot should supplement themselves with isoleucine.
 Although there is no sufficient evidence, isoleucine can increase muscle mass and improve athletic performance, preventing amino acid deficiency and reduction of acute diarrhea in children.

 It should be taken together with other branches to see more effective results.
-It plays an important part in protein synthesis which I needed by body builders spare other amino acid from burning.
+It plays an integral part in protein synthesis, which I needed by bodybuilders to spare other amino acids from burning.